 - The cornea and the lens help to concentrate and focus light onto the retina – the photosensitive layer of cells at the back of the eyeball.

-- The amount of light that reaches the retina is regulated by changing the size of the pupil, which is a hole in the iris which in terms sits between the cornea and the lens.
+- The amount of light that reaches the retina is regulated by the iris, which sits between the cornea and the lens, gives us eye colour, and controls the size of the pupil.

-- The retina is responsible for translating the differences in light wavelength (colour) and brightness into biological signals.
+- The retina is responsible for translating the differences in the wavelength and brightness of the light that strikes the retina into electrical signals.

-- This signal is transmitted through the optic nerve and neuronal pathways to the visual processing areas of the brain.
+- These signals are transmitted through the optic nerve that exits at the back of the eye to the visual processing areas of the brain.

 - Vision, as experienced by human beings, provides the basis for visual perception.